agiledev-students-spring-2023/project-proposal-proposal-eduarda/README.md

 ### How?

-A description of what the system will do from an end-user's perspective.
-Be as complete as necessary to fully explain the system, but do not worry about technical implementation - this will be developed in subsequent work.

 From the end-user's perspective: you can either chose to log in or not login.
 There would likely be some clear consequences for not logging in- perhaps you can't save your stats, and they can't show up on the leaderboard.

 Once this decision is made, the user can either 1. find a player to challenge or 2. challenge a random player.